Public Enemies: Is the Movie Inspired by a True Story?

 Yes, ‘Public Enemies’ is based on a true story.
 As mentioned before, it depicts the life of gangster John Dillinger and the struggles faced by the FBI to bring him down.
 For the most part, the movie works closely with all the events mentioned in Bryan Burrough’s book Public Enemies: America’s Greatest Crime Wave and the Birth of the FBI 1933-1934.
 ‘Public Enemies’ comes with the “BASED ON A TRUE STORY” intertitle pretty much like every other gangster movie out there.
 And though it is, to an extent, true to the gangster’s life, it takes several historical liberties of its own.

 Many aspects of John Dillinger’s life still remain unknown.
 More so, some still believe that he is still alive even though the FBI claimed that he was shot dead in Chicago.
-Although several accounts of his crimes are backed up with meticulous historical research, his escapes, robberies, FBI evasions, and most of all, his motives abound several conspiracy theories.
+Although several accounts of his crimes are backed up with meticulous historical research, his escapes, robberies, FBI evasions, and, most of all, his motives abound in several conspiracy theories.
 This, in itself, gave the creators of the movie enough freedom to imagine portions of the gangster’s life.

-So, in conclusion, on the surface, the film’s portrayal of cars, locations, and the overall period setting are very close to reality.
+So, in conclusion, on the surface, the film’s portrayal of cars, locations, and the overall period setting is very close to reality.
 Case in point: Chicago’s Lincoln Avenue, where John Dillinger died, was very well restored in context with real events, and even his infamous Crown Point Indiana jailbreak has been traversed quite well to the screen.
 Even so, the inaccuracy of the film lies in its details.
 In other words, as coined by a Bryan Burrough from LA Times: “Yes, there is fictionalization in this movie, including some to the timeline, but that’s Hollywood; if it was 100% accurate, you would call it a documentary.”

 Who Was John Dillinger?